Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 Why Would You Pay off Your Student Debt Sooner?

-Your Debt-to-income Ratio May Be Lowered
+Your Debt-to-Income Ratio May Be Lowered

 When borrowing a mortgage or a car loan, the lender will usually consider the applicant’s debt-to-income ratio.
 And the lower it is, the better it looks from a financial perspective.
 Do you need a new car?
 Want to buy a house?
 Start a family?
 The sooner you get your student loan debt paid off, the more money you will likely have to put toward those dreams being realized.

-Your Credit Score Could Improve
+Your Credit Score Could Strengthen

 Your FICO® credit score is a powerful component of your total financial picture; tend it like a garden, and it could grow.
 There’s something to be said for the fact that if you’re managing an open debt responsibly by making on-time payments, that may have a positive impact on your credit score.
 And a higher FICO® score can help you get a better interest rate on a loan you might need for a home or car.